aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/)
 template located
 [here](https://github.com/aimakerspace/ml-project-cookiecutter-gcp).
+Instructions for generating this template is detailed in that repository's `README.md`.

 While this repository provides users with a set of boilerplates, with this `README.md` document, you are presented with a linear guide on